Xero vs QuickBooks Bank Reconciliation: What’s the Real Difference?

 Note: This isn’t officially supported by Intuit, so it’s best for internal workflows rather than regulated audit submissions.

-In 2025, QuickBooks Online is no longer a “free for developers” platform.
+In 2026, QuickBooks Online will no longer a “free for developers” platform.

 With the introduction of API service fees (Intuit API Pricing Platform Service Fees), developers and accountants now pay real money for program access.